Orangeburg County, South Carolina

 Orangeburg County is a county located in the U.S. state of South Carolina.
 As of the 2020 census, the population was 84,223.
 Its county seat is Orangeburg.
 The county was created in 1769.

-Orangeburg County comprises the Orangeburg, SC Micropolitan Statistical Area, which is also included in the Columbia-Orangeburg-Newberry, SC Combined Statistical Area.
-It is located in the Midlands region of South Carolina.
+Orangeburg County comprises the Orangeburg, South Carolina Micropolitan Statistical Area, which is also included in the Columbia-Sumter-Orangeburg, South Carolina Combined Statistical Area.
+It is located in the Midlands of South Carolina.

-It is the home of South Carolina State University, the only public four-year HBCU in the state of South Carolina.
-It is also home to Claflin University, the oldest historically black college or university (HBCU) in the state.
+It is the home of South Carolina State University, the only public four-year historically Black university in South Carolina.
+It is also home to Claflin University, the oldest historically Black college or university (HBCU) in the state.

 History

-The district was occupied for thousands of years by succeeding cultures of indigenous peoples.
-By the time of European encounter, Siouan-speaking tribes, such as the Cheraw and Catawba, as well as the Pee Dee, inhabited the Piedmont area above the fall line.
+The district was occupied for thousands of years by Indigenous peoples of the Southeastern Woodlands.
+By the time of European arrival, Eastern Siouan-speaking tribes, such as the Cheraw, Catawba, and Pedee, inhabited the Piedmont area above the fall line.

 The Orangeburg Judicial District was chartered by European Americans in 1769 from a mostly unorganized upland area between the Congaree and Savannah rivers.
 A county, initially of the same name but later called Orange, was organized within the district but deorganized in 1791, after the American Revolutionary War.

 The southwest portion bordering on the Savannah River, about half of Orangeburg District, was separated and organized as Barnwell District in 1800.
 In 1804 the northern third of the district was separated to form the new Lexington District, which gained another, smaller portion of Orangeburg District in 1832.